Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 4: Gallery images on the recipe page should be clickable to display the full-size image

 ### Tasks:
-- [x] Install cloudinary
+- &check; Install cloudinary
-- [x] Add cloudinary settings into settings.py
+- &check; Add cloudinary settings into settings.py
-- [x] Import cloudinary into models.py
+- &check; Import cloudinary into models.py
-- [x] Add featured image and three gallery image fields to Recipe model using cloudinary fields
+- &check; Add featured image and three gallery image fields to Recipe model using cloudinary fields
-- [x] Add image fields to RecipeForm in forms.py
+- &check; Add image fields to RecipeForm in forms.py
-- [x] Add recipe image tags to recipe_details template
+- &check; Add recipe image tags to recipe_details template
-- [x] Add content and styling for recipe images to recipe_details template along with logic for a placeholder if an image isn't used
+- &check; Add content and styling for recipe images to recipe_details template along with logic for a placeholder if an image isn't used
-- [x] Test functionality
+- &check; Test functionality

 15. As a **user** I can **see the preparation and approximate cooking times for all recipes** so that **I can asses what recipes are right for me and plan my cooking time**